johnbradley/binderdownloadtest/README.md

 Testing downloading data files via mybinder.org

 Testing to see that I can download a file from the internet and read it from disk.

+Result: Downloaded some small files with no issues.